rooklift/disorderBook/README.md

 An implementation of a **[Stockfighter](http://stockfighter.io)** server in Python 3<br>
 Written by Stockfighter user Amtiskaw (a.k.a.
 Fohristiwhirl on GitHub)

-With the help of Medecau, a version of this now uses bottle library for request handling.
+With the help of Medecau, a version of this now uses the [Bottle](http://bottlepy.org/) library for request handling.
+It can likely be installed using "pip install bottle".

-**Usage:**
+**disorderBook Usage:**

 * Run either *disorderBook_simple.py* or *disorderBook_bottle.py*
 * Connect your trading bots to &nbsp; **http://127.0.0.1:8000/ob/api/** &nbsp; instead of the normal URL